mgrova/rangenet_docker/README.md

 # RangeNet++ Docker

 Docker container with all dependencies to be able to test the inference of RangeNet++ with C++ and TensorRT.
-This container have the following code inside https://github.com/PRBonn/rangenet_lib
+This container have the following code inside https://github.com/PRBonn/lidar-bonnetal and https://github.com/mgrova/rangenet_lib

 ## Dependencies